publicissapient-france/XBToolkit/README.md

 ```
 // 1.
 Create an HTTP client:
 id httpClient = [XBHttpClient httpClientWithBaseUrl:@"http://myfancyblog.com"];

 // 2.
-Instantiate an dataLoader from your HTTP client and a given resourcePath:
-XBHttpJsonDataLoader *dataLoader = [XBHttpJsonDataLoader dataLoaderWithHttpClient:httpClient resourcePath:@"/wp-json-api/get_author_index/"];

-// 3.
 Instantiate an dataMapper, allowing the response to be deserialized to a given class (e.g. WPAuthor):
 XBJsonToArrayDataMapper *dataMapper = [XBJsonToArrayDataMapper mapperWithRootKeyPath:@"authors" typeClass:[WPAuthor class]];

+// 3.
+Instantiate an dataLoader from your HTTP client and a given resourcePath:
+XBHttpJsonDataLoader *dataLoader = [XBHttpJsonDataLoader dataLoaderWithHttpClient:httpClient resourcePath:@"/wp-json-api/get_author_index/" dataMapper:dataMapper];

 // 4.
 Create the data source from the dataLoader and the dataMapper:
-XBReloadableArrayDataSource *dataSource = [XBReloadableArrayDataSource dataSourceWithDataLoader:dataLoader dataMapper:dataMapper];
+XBReloadableArrayDataSource *dataSource = [XBReloadableArrayDataSource dataSourceWithDataLoader:dataLoader];

 // 5.
 Load the data:
-[dataSource loadDataWithCallback:^() {
+[dataSource loadData:^(id operation) {
 	NSLog(@"%@", dataSource.array.count); // Will output the number of authors of myfancyblog.com
 }];
 ```